TERMS OF REFERENCE FOR AUDIT COMMITTEE

 5.6.2the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; and

-5.6.3the internal audit programme, processes, the results of the internal audit programme, processes of investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function.
+5.6.3the internal audit programme, processes, the results of the internal audit programme, processes of investigation undertaken and whether or not appropriate actions are taken on the recommendations of the internal audit function.

 5.7review and report to the Board any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity.